-Speed limits within White Salmon are generally 20 and 25 mph, including on SR 141/Jewett Boulevard.
-In early 2020, White Salmon City Council, in collaboration with WSDOT, passed a resolution to lower the speed limit on SR 141/Jewett Boulevard within the city limits.
-Speed limits on SR 14/Jewett Boulevard range from 20 mph in downtown White Salmon, up to 25 and 35 mph outside the downtown core.
+Speed limits within White Salmon are generally 25 mph, including on Jewett Boulevard, with some segments signed as 20 mph (for example, Lincoln Street at Rhinegarten Park).
 NW Loop Road has a flashing 20 mph school zone speed limit near Henkle Middle School and Columbia High School.
 The speed limit on SR 14 is 40 mph.

-Nearly all streets in White Salmon have two travel lanes (though many have no striped centerline).
+Nearly all streets in White Salmon have two travel lanes.
 The exception is SR 14, which has a few segments with center two-way left turn lanes, left-turn pockets, and/or right turn pockets.